jayabalaji1011/Hospital/README.md

 #  Hospital Appointment Booking System

 ## Overview
-**Hospital Appointment Booking System** is a Django-based web application designed to manage hospital Appointments Booking efficiently.
+**Hospital** is a Django-based web application designed to manage hospital Appointments Booking efficiently.
 The system handles staff and patient accounts, appointments, and provides a responsive interface with role-based permissions.

 ---